 Special education needs

-As specified in the 2006 Special Educational needs Policy and Strategy, children with special educational needs includes children with physical, sensorial, intellectual disabilities, children with specific learning needs, such as gifted children, and children who have learning difficulties caused by social problems.
+As specified in the 2006 Special Educational Needs and Inclusive Education Policy and Strategy, children with special education needs include children with physical, sensorial or intellectual disabilities; children with specific learning needs, such as gifted children; and children who have learning difficulties caused by social problems.

 Early identification, screening and assessment

-Ethnic and linguistic groups and Indigenous groups
+Ethnic and linguistic groups and indigenous groups

-According to the aspirations of the government programme 2010-2015, teaching and learning in KreolMorisien (KM) was integrated in the curriculum as optional language, alongside Arabic and other Asian languages.
-Bhojuri, an ancestral local language, was introduced in Grade I.
+According to the aspirations of the 2010–15 government programme, Kreol Morisien was integrated into the curriculum as an optional language for teaching and learning, alongside Arabic and other Asian languages.
+Bhojuri, an ancestral local language, was introduced in grade 1.

 People living in rural or remote areas

-To address the different performances in learning assessment and social inequalities, the 2002 Zones d’Education Prioritaires (ZEP) strategy aims to creating enabling environments and favourable learning conditions in more disadvantaged regions.
-The Education and Human Resources Strategy Plan 2008-2020 aims to gradually phase out of ZEP schools, established in disadvantaged areas of the countries, to integrate best practices in primary schools.
+To address the different performances in learning assessment and social inequalities, the 2002 ZEP strategy aimed to creating enabling environments and favourable learning conditions in more disadvantaged regions.
+The 2008–20 Education and Human Resources Strategy Plan aimed to gradually phase out ZEP schools, established in disadvantaged areas of the country, to integrate best practices in primary schools.